 Registration is completed through the Office of the Registrar at the main campus.
 You may register:

-To add or drop a course, complete the Change of Course Registration form.
-Payment is required at the time of registration.
 See the Tuition & Fees Payment page for information about making your payment.

 Regular Session: Start dates and end dates are fixed.

 Online students must register for Open Entry/Open Exit (OEE) courses by the 15th of the month in order to start on the first of the following month.
 For post-secondary courses, all start dates will be on the first of the month, unless the first is during a term change.
 In this case, your start date will be the term start date.
 For term start dates, see Academic Schedule.

 Your course end date will be provided on your Fee Assessment and your class schedule can be viewed on MyQuest.
 Ensure you are aware of your end date.
 Neither the Office of the Registrar nor your instructors track or remind students of course end dates.

 Be sure to purchase your books well in advance of your course start date to allow time for shipping.